evaera/RbxSync/README.md

 ```

 ### MoonScript Support
-If you have MoonScript installed on your computer (have [`moonc`](http://moonscript.org/) in your PATH), RSync can automatically compile your scripts into Lua every time you save them and instantly push them to your game in Studio.
+If you have MoonScript installed on your computer (have [`moonc`](http://moonscript.org/) in your PATH), RbxSync can automatically compile your scripts into Lua every time you save them and instantly push them to your game in Studio.

 Mixins can be used with the built-in `mixin` function, e.g. `mixin "hello"`.
 In MoonScript mode only, there are three special mixin names, which can be used to inject things into the environment: